 You may also notice these dogs breathe through their mouths because they have trouble breathing through their noses.

 Furthermore, they are poorly suited to hot, humid climates as too much panting can actually cause their airways to swell, a life-threatening issue.

 Other symptoms include coughing, retching, gagging, and even vomiting.

 The effects of brachycephalic airway syndrome are sad.
 But what’s more unfortunate is that they are due to human intervention and avoidable.

 Because of this, we cannot recommend French Bulldogs as pets as we feel it is important to consider ethics when breeding dogs.

 White French Bulldogs have the same short coat as any other French Bulldog.

-Therefore, the grooming is relatively easy meaning you can get by with brushing once a week to keep fur clean and sleek.
+So, the grooming is relatively easy meaning you can get by with brushing once a week to keep fur clean and sleek.

 Pay attention to the folds in the French Bulldog’s face as they need to be kept clean to avoid skin problems such as dermatitis.

 You should also brush your Frenchies teeth daily and keep their nails trimmed down.
 This is especially important since Frenchies can’t exercise enough to wear them down naturally.